J. Edward Bromberg

 Joseph Edward Bromberg (born Josef Bromberger, December 25, 1903 – December 6, 1951) was a Hungarian-born American character actor in motion picture and stage productions dating mostly from the 1930s and 1940s.

+Professionally, Bromberg's most outstanding attribute was his facility with sensitive character roles; in his motion pictures he could take a standard, undistinguished supporting part and make it unforgettably sympathetic.
+In Hollywood Cavalcade he portrays Don Ameche's friend who knows he will never get the girl; in Three Sons he is the lowly business associate who longs to be given a partnership; in Easy to Look At he is the once-great couturier now reduced to night watchman.

-Knowledge of his past as a member of the Communist Party led to a defiant appearance before the House Un-American Activities Committee, shortly before his death.
+In private life, shortly before his death, Bromberg made a defiant appearance before the House Un-American Activities Committee.
 Bromberg is considered a victim of red-baiting and a casualty of the Hollywood Blacklist.
-He is best known, historically, as being one of the "names" named by director Elia Kazan in the director's second appearance before HUAC.
+His was one of the "names" named by director Elia Kazan in the director's second appearance before HUAC.

 Early years

-Born to a Jewish family in Temesvár, Austria-Hungary (now Timișoara, Romania), Bromberg was 11 months old when his parents, Herman and Josephine Roth Bromberg, emigrated to the United States with him in the second cabin class on the S/S Graf Waldersee, which sailed from Cuxhaven, Germany, 18 March 1905 and arrived at the Port of New York, 31 March.
+Born to a Jewish family in Temesvár, Austria-Hungary (now Timișoara, Romania), Bromberg was 11 months old when his parents, Herman and Josephine Roth Bromberger, emigrated with him to the United States, traveling second class on the S/S Graf Waldersee, sailing on March 18, 1905 from Cuxhaven, Germany, and arriving at the Port of New York on March 31.
 They settled in New York City.

-After graduating from Stuyvesant High School, he attended City College of New York for two years and then went to work to help pay for acting lessons with the Russian coach Leo Bulgakov, who had trained with Konstantin Stanislavski.
+Bromberg's interest in theatricals began while attending Stuyvesant High School, where he was coached by director of drama and future Broadway producer Gustav Blum.
+Variety reported that in high school, as "J. Edward Bromberger", he "played such weighty roles as Jean Valjean in Les Miserables.
+With Bromberg as nucleus, the school presented plays which many colleges of the period found tough to do.
+Odd angle, for a high school, is that Bromberg was starred in several showcases, and a number of Broadway producers were invited to o.o. ["once over", or appraise] the fledgling."
+After graduating from Stuyvesant, he attended City College of New York for two years and then went to work to help pay for acting lessons with the Russian coach Leo Bulgakov, who had trained with Konstantin Stanislavski.